AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 ## Project setup options.
 ---
-Due to everyone's preferences and environments, we have provided two differente ways to setup the project with required external dpendencies and internal modules.
+Due to everyone's preferences and environments, we have provided two differente ways to setup the project with the required external dpendencies and internal modules.

 ###  Standalone setup.
 ---